abbamediabanner

 _________

-This lyric, nestled in a mellifluous pop melody, is the anthem of most admitted, and even unwitting Postmodernist.
-These lyrics represent the central core of their faith.
-Post-modernists are in lock step pursuit of the principals in the song: Imagine.
-They quest for:
+Don't bother us with protecting children and their future.
+Dump diversity.
+Never mind: "Vive la différence."
+This lyric above, nestled in a mellifluous pop melody is the anthem of most unwitting Postmoderns.
+The words represent the central core of postmodern faith.
+Many post-modernists are in lock step pursuit of the principals in the song: Imagine.
+And it promotes:

 1) (The paradox of) Peace without price.

 Their rule book: if you believe differently from us, keep it to yourself; you ARE the problem.
-Not quite the free loving society they taut.
-To date, Postmodern embracees continue to propagate their secular agenda, surreptitiously fueled by momentary emotion and self-centered ambition.
+Their thinking is facist.
+Fascism has no political boundries.
+Not quite the care-free loving society they appear to promote.

-I firmly believe, the more we allow postmodernism to marginalize good and evil, the more life and its value, will appear as grayscale -- where purpose is lost, passion is cooled, and The Beautiful is hard to find.
-Many victims of postmodern thought have been programmed to simply exist.
+As postmodernism attempts to blur good and evil, the true reality is: life and its value begins to appear as grayscale -- where diversity is shunned, hope is abandoned, a "purpose de jour" is hauked, passion is forceably cooled, and sacrificing for The Beautiful is hard to find.
+Many victims of postmodern thought have been programmed to simply exist -- "living for today"...only...just as the song goes.

 sad